manoharmanu1405/carssuggestions/README.md

-Finally, after doing all the configurations the user can be able to signup,signin,check cars with suitables specs,check and add reviews and ratings and also signed users can have special access to favourites board where they can bookmark their favourite cars.
+Finally, after doing all the configurations the user can be able to signup,signin,check cars with the selected specs,view and add reviews and ratings and also signed users can have special access to favourites board where they can bookmark their favourite cars.
                                                 Thanks for reading :)